First, we carve wooden needles.

-A sharp knife and a fishing net had familiar feels to Louis Zuvich, as he repaired a net at the Fishermen's Terminal at Salmon Bay.
+A sharp knife and a fishing net had a familiar feel to Louis Zuvich, as he repaired a net at the Fishermen's Terminal at Salmon Bay.

 In the 40 years during which he fished commercially, Zuvich had an uncounted number of nets to repair.

 Such work is only one of many skills the Puget Sound-based commercial fisherman must develop.

 In his trade, he must be a skilled seaman, an expert navigator, an able businessman.
 He must know the currents, tides, and depths, where and when to find the fish.